 November 30 — Microsoft sells 40 million Windows 8 licenses — to PC manufacturers.
 In Microsoft’s home town, the Lake Washington School District’s PCs are being wrecked by a Windows virus. iPad has over 70% of the tablet market in China.
 Nook, now 1/6 owned by Microsoft, reportedly losing money.
 Microsoft’s original manufacturing order for 4 million Surface tablets in 2012 now cut by half.
 Samsung reportedly spending ten times as much as Apple on marketing.

 December 6 — App developers reportedly shunning the Microsoft Surface.
 T-Mobile to carry Apple products in 2013.
 MIT internet entrepreneur Philip Greenspun calls Windows 8 a “Christmas gift for someone you hate.”

 December 13 — Japan’s biggest cellular provider blames its recent net loss of over 40,000 subscribers to its not carrying the iPhone.
 Nokia engineer posts blog entry showing the world how to pirate Windows 8 apps and in-app purchases, and remove in-app ads, without rooting (a.k.a. “jail-breaking”) your Windows 8 phone.
 Dell exits the smartphone market.
 Piper Jaffray survey finds that in the USA, more than half of potential smartphone buyers are planning to buy an iPhone 5.
 In 2012, over 94% of unique new mobile-device malware attacks were for Android.
 Time Magazine names iPhone 5 gadget of the year.
-Microsoft asking Apple to take less than its usual 30% if Microsoft brings Office to iOS — Apple declining.
+Microsoft asking Apple to take less than its usual 30% if Microsoft brings Office to iOS — Apple not interested.

 December 31 — Popular e-magazine TNW cancels their Android support due to the iOS edition outselling the Android edition 80 to 1.